Constraint Guided Model Quantization of Neural Networks: Constraint guided model quantization

 \subsection{Model quantization initialization}

 As mentioned earlier, the input of CGMQ is not a neural network with randomly initialized weights.
-The input of CGMQ is obtained in the following steps.
+The input of CGMQ is obtained in the following steps, which is similar to the standard approach for quantization aware training \citep{Nagel2021}.
 First, the neural network is pre-trained in floating point, here the network is trained for 250 epochs.
-Second, the quantization ranges are calibrated when the model uses fake quantization and all weights are set to a bit-width of 32.
+Second, the quantization ranges are calibrated when the model uses FQ and all weights are set to a bit-width of 32.
 The calibration of the quantization ranges is done differently for the weights and the activations.
-The quantization ranges of the weights is obtained by computing the maximum and the minimum of the weights for each layer individually.
+The quantization range of the weights is obtained by computing the maximum and the minimum of the weights for each layer individually.
+The batch normalization layers are handled by unfolding them \citep{Krishnamoorthi2018}.
+Therefore, as weights are not updated during calibration of the quantization ranges, the quantization range of the weights is constant.
 When all weights of a layer are positive, then $\beta$ is set to this maximum and $\alpha$ is set to 0.
 When not all weights of a layer are positive, then $\beta$ is set to the maximum and $\alpha=-\beta$.
 For the activations, a similar approach is used except that a running mean is used to update the ranges.
 The momentum of this running mean is 0.1.
 Third, the quantization ranges are learned for 20 epochs in order to improve the performance of the model with 32 bit-width weights and activations.
 The resulting model is used as input to the CGMQ method.